Renderer 2.x - Basic 3D algorithms

 • Linux (via Intel's compiler in 32 bit)

-• Mac OS/X (follow these instructions to get a GCC 4.4.x, which supports important SSE optimizations (-mrecip) and has stable support for OpenMP - Xcode's GCC 4.2.x is too old for OpenMP).
+• Mac OS/X (follow these instructions to get a GCC that supports important SSE optimizations (-mrecip) and has stable support for OpenMP - Xcode's GCC 4.2.x is too old for OpenMP).

 2. TBB binaries (./configure --disable-openmp --enable-tbb) for...